 Habitat: Long-headed Coneflower has a deep taproot making it drought tolerant and it is well adapted to poorer drier soils - mesic to dry moisture conditions.
 On grazeland Long-headed Coneflower is palatable and nutritious to domestic grazing animals as well a source of seeds for birds and other wildlife.
 It is generally disease free but crowding by other plants in richer soils, while affecting the survival of the plants, can also allow mildew and crown rot to spread.
 It will self-seed.

 Names: The scientific name of this plant has had several variations.
 The genus Ratibida is older and was at one time replaced by Lepachys, which is an old coneflower genus.
 The genus is now back to Ratibida, the derivation of which name is obscure.
 The species, columnifera, means 'in the shape of a column' which describes the tall cone.
 As to the authors of the plant classification, the plant was originally described by '(Nutt.)' which refers to Thomas Nuttall (1786-1859) English botanist who lived and worked in America from 1808 to 1841.
-On his many expeditions he collected many species that had been originally collected by Louis and Clark but lost by them on their return journey.
+On his many expeditions he collected many species that had been originally collected by Lewis and Clark but lost by them on their return journey.
 His work was updated by two others - 'Woot.' is Elmer Otis Wooton (1865-1945) American botanist, Assistant Curator at the National Herbarium, Professor of Botany in New Mexico, and botanist at the US Dept. of Agriculture, who with 'Standl.' wrote Flora of New Mexico in 1915.
 "Standl.' is Paul Carpenter Standley (1884-1963) American botanist at the Field Museum of Natural History.

 Comparisons: Long-headed Coneflower is not as tall a plant as the other member of this genus, the Gray-headed coneflower (R. pinnata) but with a much taller center cone - 2 to 3 inches tall, it distinguishes itself.